-Includes a number of varieties formerly listed as sasanquas but differing in their later, longer bloom and heavier-textured flowers.'Chansonette'
+Includes a number of varieties formerly listed as sasanquas but differing in their later, longer bloom; heavier-textured flowers; and usually smaller size.

 One of the most useful and ornamental shrubs.
 Low growing (3 ft. high and 6 ft. wide), with arching branches that in time pile up tier on tier to make a compact, dark green, glossy-leafed plant.
-Leaves rather small for camellia, giving medium-fine foliage texture.
-Flowers rose red, semidouble to double, 2–2 1/2 in. wide, heavily borne over a long season—fall through winter in a good year.
+Leaves are rather small for a camellia, with medium-fine foliage texture.
+Flowers are rose-red, semidouble to double, 2–2 1/2 in. wide, heavily borne over a long season—fall through winter in a good year.
 Full sun or shade.‘Showa-No-Sakae’

-Fairly fast, open growth to 3 ft. high, 6–8 ft. wide, with arching branches that make it good as espalier or in hanging basket.
+Fairly fast, open growth to 3 ft. tall and 6–8 ft. wide, with arching branches that make it good as an espalier or in a hanging basket.
 Semidouble to double flowers of soft pink.